-- 1. Graduates of collegiate institutions of recognized standing. - 2.
-Seniors in absentia of collegiate institutions of recognized standing who will be granted the Bachelor's degree by their colleges after having completed successfully at least one year of the work of the School of Medicine.
+- Graduates of a college or university of recognized standing. - 2.
+Seniors in absentia of a college or university of recognized standing who will be granted the Bachelor's degree by their colleges after having completed successfully at least one year of the work of the School of Medicine.
 A properly accredited statement to this effect from the colleges shall accompany all applications for admission as seniors in absentia.
 A form is furnished for this purpose. - 3.
 Students of foreign universities of recognized standing who have completed at least the equivalent of three years of collegiate education may be admitted to the School of Medicine at the discretion of the Committee on Admissions.